 Trailer Towing

-With trailer towing, you drive your tow vehicle onto, or into, an open or enclosed cargo trailer, strap it down, and pull the trailer behind your RV.
-This makes it possible to bring virtually ANY vehicle along, assuming (1) it fits in/on the trailer and (2) The weight of it and the trailer don’t exceed your towing capacity or take your rig above its maximum gross combined weight rating (GCWR).
+With trailer towing, you drive your tow vehicle onto an open cargo trailer (or into an enclosed one), secure it with straps or chains, and pull the trailer behind your RV.
+This makes it possible to bring virtually ANY vehicle along, assuming (1) it fits in/on the trailer and (2) the weight of it and the trailer don’t exceed your RV’s receiver capacity or take your rig above its maximum gross combined weight rating (GCWR).

 Similar to dolly towing, even more consideration needs to be taken for where you’ll store the trailer when it’s not in use.
 Not all campsites will have enough space for your RV, your towed car, AND a trailer.
 And some may not allow it even if there IS space.